Preventive Care

 Your provider will also help you understand your personal risk for breast cancer based on your family history and individual risk factors.
 You can then partner with your provider to determine the best ways to reduce your risk.

 Your gynecological provider can also discuss with you your current BMI calculation, healthy weight targets, and options to reach your goals.
-If interested, your provider can offer information on the programs available within our care centers, such as Ideal Protein, to help get you on the right path toward overall health and wellness.
+If interested, your provider can offer information on the programs available within our care centers to help get you on the right path toward overall health and wellness.

 Having trouble with frequent urges to urinate or difficulty maintaining control during a sneeze, cough, or a hearty laugh?
 While this can be a sensitive topic, these symptoms are very common.
 With nearly one in three U.S. women experiencing these symptoms at some point in their lives, there’s no need to be shy about discussing your concerns with your provider.
 There are many effective treatment options – getting an evaluation is the first step towards finding the right treatment plan for you!